y21/dash/progress.md

 This file should give you a short overview of what's missing but will likely be implemented in the future.
 This is a non exhaustive list.

 Note: A checkmark here doesn't mean it matches the defined behavior in the spec.
 It means that test cases are passing.
-This should just act as a short "cheat sheet", and used to see what's left to implement.
-Once everything is implemented, we can start working on matching the spec.
+This should just act as a short "cheat sheet" for contributors, and used to see what's left to implement.
+Once everything is implemented, we can start working on matching spec behavior.

 - [ ] Primitives
   - [x] Double quote strings